hyperhyperspace/hyperhyperspace-core/README.md

 ## Using outside the browser

 If you need to use this library directly in NodeJs, outside of a web browser, you need to import [@hyper-hyper-space/node-env](https://www.npmjs.com/package/@hyper-hyper-space/node-env).

-## Libraries

- - [Account](https://github.com/hyperhyperspace/hyperhyperspace-account): This library allows your app to creates a personal cloud using all your devices, based on your HHS identity, and syncrhonizing information across them using the HHS store.
-It also allows you to add other HHS identities to a personal `Contacts` list, and slectively share information with them through mingling your and one of your contacts' devices (forming a shared cloud just for you two).

- __More libraries to come.__